creativecreature/sturdyc/README.md

 ```

 The number of outgoing requests for the refreshes went from **9** to **3**.
+Imagine what a batch size of 50 would do for your applications performance!

 The entire example is available [here.](https://github.com/creativecreature/sturdyc/tree/main/examples/buffering)